gaissmai/interval/README.md

 ```

-## Benchmark
+## Benchmarks

 ### Insert

-The benchmark for Insert() shows the values for inserting an item into trees with increasing size.
+The benchmark for `Insert()` shows the values for inserting an item into trees with increasing size.

 The trees are randomly generated, as is the item to be inserted.